 Art Inspiring Environmental Activism

-The Wild & Scenic Film Festival, in collaboration with Nevada County Arts, invites submissions of environmentally-themed artwork for the 18th annual Wild & Scenic Film Festival in Nevada City and Grass Valley, CA happening January 16-20, 2020.
+The Wild & Scenic Film Festival, in collaboration with Nevada County Arts, presented environmentally-themed artwork for the 18th annual Wild & Scenic Film Festival in Nevada City and Grass Valley, CA.

 Selected artists are eligible for honors awarded by our 2020 Art Judges:

 Michael Llewellyn is an award-winning editorial and advertising photographer specializing in environmental portraiture and photo-illustration.
+He creates uniquely iconographic imagety through his extensive experience in composition, lighting, compositing, and lithogrpahy printing.
 Based in Grass Valley, Llewellyn’s current project, FOREST ⇌ FIRE, is an interdisciplinary, multi-sensory, interpretive installation scheduled to debut in October 2020 in Truckee, California.
 Read more …

 In Partnership With: